 Is there nervousness about an upcoming site visit, or audit?

 #8) Dysfunctional or Combative Program Management

-Are there internal disagreements or contentious relationships within organization regarding management and finances?
+Are there internal disagreements or contentious relationships within the organization regarding management and finances?
 Poor communication is not just damaging to relationships, it is an internal control risk!

 #9) History of Problems